Restoration of Rights, Pardon, Expungement & Sealing

 Ky.
 Rev. Stat.
 Ann. §§ 335B.020-.070.
 Under § 335B.020(1),

-No person shall be disqualified from public employment, [or from] . . . any occupation for which a license is required, solely because of a prior conviction of a crime, unless the crime for which convicted is [a felony or misdemeanor punishable by imprisonment] or otherwise directly relates to the position of employment sought or the occupation for which the license is sought.
+No person shall be disqualified from public employment, [or from] . . . any occupation for which a license is required, solely because of a prior conviction of a crime, unless the crime for which convicted is directly relates to the position of employment sought or the occupation for which the license is sought.

 In determining if a conviction directly relates to the position of public employment sought or the occupation for which the license is sought, the hiring or licensing authority shall consider:

 (a) The nature and seriousness of the crime for which the individual was convicted and the passage of time since its commission.

 (b) The relationship of the crime to the purposes of regulating the position of public employment sought or the occupation for which the license is sought;